dsau/Dapper.SimpleCRUD/README.md

 - GetList&lt;Type&gt;() - gets list of records all records from a table
 - GetList&lt;Type&gt;(anonymous object for where clause) - gets list of all records matching the where options
 - GetList&lt;Type&gt;(string for conditions) - gets list of all records matching the conditions
+- GetList&lt;Type&gt;(string for conditions, anonymous object for parameters) - gets list of all records matching the conditions
 - GetListPaged&lt;Type&gt;(int pagenumber, int itemsperpage, string for conditions, string for order) - gets paged list of all records matching the conditions
+- GetListPaged&lt;Type&gt;(int pagenumber, int itemsperpage, string for conditions, anonymous object for parameters, string for order) - gets paged list of all records matching the conditions
 - Insert(entity) - Inserts a record and returns the new primary key
 - Update(entity) - Updates a record
 - Delete&lt;Type&gt;(id) - Deletes a record based on primary key
 - Delete(entity) - Deletes a record based on the typed entity
 - DeleteList&lt;Type&gt;(anonymous object for where clause) - deletes all records matching the where options
 - DeleteList&lt;Type&gt;(string for conditions) - deletes list of all records matching the conditions
+- DeleteList&lt;Type&gt;(string for conditions, anonymous object for parameters) - deletes list of all records matching the conditions
 - RecordCount&lt;Type&gt;(string for conditions) -gets count of all records matching the conditions
+- RecordCount&lt;Type&gt;(string for conditions, anonymous object for parameters) -gets count of all records matching the conditions

 For projects targeting .NET 4.5 or later, the following 8 helpers exist for async operations: